neos-modding-group/neos-modding-group.github.io/mods.md

 Adds a dropdown for enum fields and enum input logix nodes

-The latest version is [1.1.0](https://github.com/badhaloninja/EnumDropdown/releases/tag/v1.1.0):
+The latest version is [1.2.0](https://github.com/badhaloninja/EnumDropdown/releases/tag/v1.2.0):

-- Fix interacting with certain flag enums that are defined using non int values
+- Add support for nullable enums
- - Adjust flag selection ui
+ - Switch to patching the LogixNode class instead of generating individual patches for EnumInput<E> by EIA485

 <!--dev.zkxs.exportneostojson-->
 ### [ExportNeosToJson](https://github.com/zkxs/ExportNeosToJson) by [runtime](https://github.com/zkxs)